fastify/under-pressure/README.md

 #### Status route
 If needed you can pass `{ exposeStatusRoute: true }` and `under-pressure` will expose a `/status` route for you that sends back a `{ status: 'ok' }` object.
 This can be useful if you need to attach the server to an ELB on AWS for example.

+If you need the change the exposed route path, you can pass `{ exposeStatusRoute: '/alive' }` options.

 <a name="acknowledgements"></a>
 ## Acknowledgements